mukhtarsafarofff/Simple-UPS-Circuit-/README.md

 (ENG) An uninterruptible power supply are  required for the operation of all electrical devices.
 An uninterruptible power supply's primary role is to provide short-term emergency power when there's a complete mains failure or blackout.
 In addition, most modern online UPS can correct a wide range of common power problems, including: Sags: short periods when the voltage is below the usual mains supply level.
 To reduce the risk of data loss, downtime and increased costs, it is important to have a UPS power supply.
+A UPS continually regulates incoming voltage and

 1) Inverter circuit
 2) A Battery